 Our goal is to help build a more accessible web, one site at a time.

-We quickly learned a lot about the existing accessibility market.
-Most other firms performing accessibility services were completely specialized and their testing approach seemed targeted to Fortune 500 companies willing to invest up to 6 figures.
+We quickly learned a lot about the existing digital accessibility market.
+Most other firms performing accessibility services were completely specialized and their testing approach seemed targeted to Fortune 500 companies with mature digital practices and willingness to invest up to 6 figures.

 This is a big underserved sector of the web!

-The conversations we’ve had with these organizations has motivated us to develop more cost effective and higher impact interventions that can help businesses and organizations of all sizes make measurable progress towards ADA compliance for websites.
+Access Armada offers cost effective and high impact interventions that can help businesses and organizations of all sizes make measurable progress towards ADA compliance for websites.
 Our goal is to help build a more accessible web, one site at a time.